Cobweb: An Incremental and Hierarchical Model of Human-Like Category Learning: Cobweb: Human-Like Categorization

 When a new instance $\bm{x}$ is introduced to be learned, Cobweb sorts it down its current categorization tree.
 At each node, Cobweb considers how best to incorporate the instance into the current node's children $\{C_k\}$.
 It evaluates four operations - \textit{add}, \textit{create}, \textit{merge}, or \textit{split} - and chooses the one that produces the highest averaged category utility:

 where $s$ is the number of children at the current branch.
 The average category utility measure lets Cobweb compare partitions with varying numbers of concepts \cite{fisher1987knowledge}.

 To evaluate the operations, Cobweb starts by simulating \textit{adding} the instance into each of the children concepts.
 When an instance is added to a concept, its probability table frequencies are updated to reflect the instance's attribute values.
 Cobweb uses these probability tables to efficiently compute the average category utility score without having to iterate over prior instances.
-After considering each addition, Cobweb identifies the two children $C^1_k$ and $C^2_k$ that yield the first and second highest average category utility.
+After considering each addition, Cobweb identifies the two children $C^1_k$ and $C^2_k$ that yield the highest and second-highest average category utility.

 Next, the system evaluates \textit{merging}, \textit{splitting}, and \textit{creating}.
 To evaluate merging, Cobweb simulates the creation of a new child concept that merges the probability table counts of $C^1_k$ and $C^2_k$ (these concepts become children of the new concept) and updates the result to reflect the addition of the instance.
 To evaluate splitting, it simulates removing $C^1_k$ and promoting its children to the current level.
 Finally, Cobweb considers creating a new concept that reflects the instance.